What Does QAB Mean in Baseball – Is it Important?

 If you can only remember two things, make them these two things.
 1. Ninety percent of hitting is determined by how you feel when you get up to the bat.
 2. Every hitter consists of two individuals.
 Player who exudes self-assurance Player who isn’t confidence in his abilities.
 Now I understand why God decided to keep me in Triple-A for 13 years.
 To assist young hitters in getting out of their own way at the plate by shifting their concept of success at the plate from batting average and number of hits to Quality At-Bats and hitting the ball hard is our goal.

+You will win if you hit the ball with force.
+If you get hit, consider it a bonus.
+Believe it or not.
 If you adore your skills but they aren’t manifesting themselves, it isn’t the fault of your ability to do so.
+It’s all in your head.
+Make sure you get it properly!

 Great In Practice But Struggling In The Game?